 I have found it very difficult to find time to read while being a social entrepreneur, so my life hack has been audiobooks.
 I love reading about history; American history has a lot of lessons in it, because we just keep doing the same things over and over again.
 I encourage folks to read more about post-Civil War reconstruction history.
-If you want to learn where our current voter suppression comes from and was attempted, and where voting laws were written, and the root of a lot of our dysfunction, it comes from that era.
+If you want to learn where our current voter suppression comes from, and where voting laws were written, and the root of a lot of our dysfunction, it comes from that era.
 I was listening to Black Reconstruction by W. E. B. Du Bois, and I thought that was really, really fascinating.
-There’s lots of ways to learn about reconstruction history, and it’s really great history to learn in the democracy space.
+There are lots of ways to learn about reconstruction history, and it’s really great history to learn in the democracy space.

 What is your mantra?